etkitech/etkitech.github.io/docs/index.md

 # <a name="about" href="#about"> About us ‍</a>

 etki Turkish Tech is an online community of turkish speaking technologists abroad.
+To describe it amusingly and genuinely, we are grassroots, ideology-free, bloat-free, organic and 100% independent.

-Founded in 2016 with the name of _Turkish Tech Berlin_, etki Turkish Tech started as a local meetup group for exchanging and networking among the turkish tech community members in Berlin, Germany.
+Founded in 2016 with the name of _Turkish Tech Berlin_, we started as a local meetup group for exchanging and networking among the turkish tech people in Germany.

 Currently etki Turkish Tech is an international online community built for cooperation and exchange between turkish speaking tech experts with migration background, also including international technologists.
 Our mission is set to be enabling and driving exchange, diversity and inclusion in the technology scene.